Termites or white ants are present in almost any geographical conditions. So, the termite problem exists in the entire world.

 Nematode Worms

-Nematodes are the worms that feed on termites.
+Nematodes are worms that feed on termites.
 There are many commercially available products, and you can introduce these worms to the infested area quickly.

 Conclusion